SEARCH UNIVERSITY LIBRARIES

 To properly analyze these responses, our data must be structured correctly.
 In practice, there are two basic data structures for this type of data, but one of them is much easier to work with than the other.

 If you are given the choice between these two structures, the multiple-column scheme is strongly preferred.
 If your data is recorded using the single-column structure, you will need to "clean up" the data to get it into the one-column-per-selection format.

 To properly analyze multiple response questions in SPSS, your dataset should have the following structure:

-The following two examples demonstrate both schemes, using the same underlying data.
+The following two examples demonstrate both schemes using the same underlying data.
 In these examples, the columns represent the answers to a check-all-that-apply question, "Which of the following devices do you own?", with four answer options: laptop, phone, tablet, or "other".
-The interpretation of the cases is as follows:
+In plain language, the data used in both examples:

 In this coding scheme, we have a distinct numeric code representing the "checked" or "present" state, but use a missing value (blank) to represent the "unchecked" or "absent" state.

 In this example, 1 denotes "present" or "checked", and blank cells denote "absent" or "not checked".
 (Remember that when entering data, we do not type anything in the cell when the value is missing.
 The dot you see in the cell is something that SPSS displays, not something that you as the user add.)
 Variable labels are strongly recommended, since those determine the labeling used in the multiple response frequency tables.
 Value labels are also useful, but are not a strict requirement.